Chicco TRE Review

 Run-ability

 The stroller seems stable while running, but it wanders significantly when you travel off the beaten path and we missed the adjustable tracking.
 If we apply uneven pressure to the handlebar, it veers, and if it goes too far, we end up stepping on or kicking the wheel.
+Even the Baby Trend Expedition is easier to run with and it costs less than a third the price of the Tre.
 It is hard to tip the stroller back to turn (a necessary move when running), but you only have to do this for sharper turns because the play in the front wheel allows for smaller corrections.
 This stroller fails to be good at the one thing it was designed for, running.

 Ease of Use